EricsonWillians/phoenix_rising/README.md

 5. **Documentation**:
    - Extend inline comments and docstrings for improved developer onboarding.
    - Create API documentation for future integration capabilities.

 ---

+## Troubleshooting 🛠️

+If you encounter issues while running **Phoenix Rising**, this section provides solutions for common problems related to configuration, models, and endpoint connectivity.

+---

+### Common Issues and Solutions

+#### 1. **Streamlit Stuck on Loading or Progress Bars**
+   **Symptoms**:
+   - The app displays a message like:
+     ```
+     🌅 Sanctuary Renewal in Progress
+     Our sacred space is currently in a brief period of restoration...
+     ```
+   - The application seems to be in a "restoration" state longer than expected.

+   **Possible Causes**:
+   - The Hugging Face inference endpoint is scaled to zero and is cold-starting.
+   - Network latency or temporary API unavailability.

+   **Solutions**:
+   - Check the endpoint status in your [Hugging Face Dashboard](https://huggingface.co/inference-endpoints).
+   - Ensure that the endpoints are configured to maintain at least one active replica to reduce cold-start delays.
+   - Wait 2-3 minutes for the service to restore and retry.

+---

+#### 2. **Invalid or Missing API Token**
+   **Symptoms**:
+   - Errors indicating "401 Unauthorized" or "Token Invalid."
+   - Models fail to respond, and the app remains non-functional.

+   **Possible Causes**:
+   - The Hugging Face API token is missing, expired, or lacks necessary permissions.

+   **Solutions**:
+   - Generate a valid API token from [Hugging Face Settings > Access Tokens](https://huggingface.co/settings/tokens).
+   - Ensure the token has **read** and **write** permissions for inference endpoints.
+   - Add the token to your `.env` file:
+     ```env
+     HUGGINGFACE_API_TOKEN=<your-valid-api-token>
+     ```

+---

+#### 3. **Incorrect Endpoint URLs**
+   **Symptoms**:
+   - Models fail to respond, or the app crashes when trying to analyze input or generate responses.

+   **Possible Causes**:
+   - The `CHAT_MODEL_ENDPOINT` or `SENTIMENT_MODEL_ENDPOINT` in your `.env` file is incorrect or points to an inactive model.

+   **Solutions**:
+   - Verify the URLs in the `.env` file match the endpoint URLs in your Hugging Face dashboard.
+   - Ensure the endpoints are deployed and active.

+---

+#### 4. **Endpoints Scaled to Zero**
+   **Symptoms**:
+   - Long delays when interacting with the app.
+   - Errors related to endpoint unavailability.

+   **Possible Causes**:
+   - The endpoint is scaled to zero replicas to save costs.

+   **Solutions**:
+   - Increase the minimum replica count for the endpoint in the Hugging Face dashboard to avoid cold starts.
+   - Monitor endpoint usage to optimize performance vs. cost.

+---

+#### 5. **Inference Rate Limit Reached**
+   **Symptoms**:
+   - Errors indicating "429 Too Many Requests."
+   - Delayed or missing responses from the models.

+   **Possible Causes**:
+   - Your Hugging Face account's usage limits have been exceeded.

+   **Solutions**:
+   - Upgrade your Hugging Face plan or add additional credits to your account.
+   - Use smaller input sizes to reduce token usage.

+---

+#### 6. **Permission Issues with API Token**
+   **Symptoms**:
+   - Errors such as "403 Forbidden" or "Access Denied."

+   **Possible Causes**:
+   - The API token does not have sufficient permissions.

+   **Solutions**:
+   - Ensure the token is created with proper permissions:
+     - **read**: To fetch models and endpoints.
+     - **write**: To manage endpoint interactions.
+   - Update the `.env` file with the correct token.

+---

+### Debugging Steps

+If none of the above solutions resolve the issue:
+1. **Check Application Logs**:
+   - Logs are stored in `logs/phoenix.log`.
+Look for specific errors or stack traces.

+2. **Verify Environment Variables**:
+   - Run:
+     ```bash
+     cat .env
+     ```
+     Ensure all variables are set correctly.

+3. **Restart the App**:
+   - Stop and restart the app to refresh all configurations:
+     ```bash
+     poetry run python src/app.py
+     ```

+4. **Contact Support**:
+   - If issues persist, refer to the [Hugging Face Support Documentation](https://huggingface.co/docs) or raise an issue in the project repository.

+---

+### Preventative Measures

+- Always keep a backup of your `.env` file and ensure it contains valid tokens and endpoints.
+- Regularly monitor the status of your Hugging Face endpoints.
+- Configure models with appropriate replica counts to avoid cold starts.

+---